SKKSaikia/SelfDrive/README.md

 Team Members - @Subhajit135 @imzndp

-### Topic - Autonomous Driving GANs for Self Driving car with Reinforcemnt Learning
+### Topic - Autonomous Driving GANs for Self Driving Car with Reinforcemnt Learning

 🚓 These are the 3  prime courses for Self-Driving car 🔮: